jbranchaud/til/elixir/updating-values-in-a-map.md

 In Elixir, the `Map` module provides the `get_and_update/3` function as a way of accomplishing such a task.

-You need to provide the map, the key to be fetched and update, and a function for _transforming_ (or updating) the existing value.
+You need to provide the map, the key to be fetched and updated, and a function for _transforming_ (or updating) the existing value.

 Let's use a score counting example to see it in action: